RiverCityCyber/dev/SECURITY.md

 ## Reporting a Vulnerability

-To report a vulnerability, please email admin@rivercitycyber.com Use the header "Webpage Vulnerability"
+To report a vulnerability, please email admin@rivercitycyber.com using the header "Webpage Vulnerability"